1. Who we are

 A special note about the Sensitive Personal Information we hold

 Data Protection Law recognises that some categories of personal information are more sensitive.
 Sensitive Personal Information can include information about a person’s health, race, ethnic origin, political opinions, sex life, sexual orientation or religious beliefs.

-If you contact us at Suffolk Mind through our phone lines or in other more general communications with us such as blogs or emails, you may choose to provide details of a sensitive nature.
+If you contact us at Suffolk Mind through our phone lines, through participation in one of our mental health webinars, or through other more general communications with us such as blogs or emails, you may choose to provide details of a sensitive nature.

 We will only use this information: